You want smart political talk without the meltdowns?

 It is a hot new podcast.

-You gotta give it a listen.
+You got to give it a listen.

 So yeah, this is the best 31 minutes you will ever spend.

-It is called the list.
+It is called The List.

 Let us bring in, by the way, Mr. Greg Jarrett.

-He is a Fox News legal analyst and host of the brief, another great podcast, and author of the Constitution of the United States and other patriotic documents collected and explained by Greg Jarrett, and he has a great new column out on the miscarriage of justice happening in Colorado.
+He is a Fox News legal analyst and host of The Brief, another great podcast, and author of The Constitution of the United States and other patriotic documents collected and explained by Greg Jarrett.

 Greg Jarrett, thanks for coming on.